 Alvarez's work has been exhibited and published in Chile, Mexico, Argentina, Spain, Brazil and USA.

-Currently based in Boulder, CO - USA.
+Currently based in Denver, CO - USA.

-2016 - 1º Portfolio Prize, 2015 - International Reportage, 2016 - Nominated for Rodrigo Rojas de Negri grant, 2015 - Joop Swart Masterclass
+2018 - Mentor Program - David Allan Harvey/Magnum Photos, 2017 - National Press Photo (Chile), 2016 - 1º Portfolio Prize, 2016 - Nominated for Rodrigo Rojas de Negri grant, 2015 - National Press Photo (Chile), 2015 - Joop Swart Masterclass, 2015 - Joop Swart Masterclass

 During the nineties, the working class and social groups began squatting in abandoned buildings in São Paulo’s (Brazil) downtown.
 Today, there are more than 40 different movements throughout the country, of families, immigrants and/or workers squatting in hundreds of abandoned properties.